How to Build Confidence in a Toxic Work Environment

 ed darling public speaking coach

-It’s enough to tarnish even the most outgoing person’s energy.
+It’s enough to tarnish even the most outgoing person’s self-confidence.

-For the past few months, I’ve been working with a corporate high-flyer who’s had their self-esteem eroded over 12 months in a new role.
+I’d been working with a corporate leader whose self-esteem had been worn down after just 12 months in a new role. eroded over 12 months in a new role.

 “So, what’s caused all of this?”, I asked…

-It turns out, their plummeting self-confidence lay squarely at the feet of one person.
+It turns out, their plummeting self-esteem was caused by one person.

 Their boss.

-The person responsible for supporting and nurturing the team, had in fact been undermining them for months.
+The person responsible for supporting and nurturing the team, had in fact been undermining them for months – setting unachievable objectives, ignoring feedback, then blaming everyone else when things went wrong.

 In his book Extreme Ownership, leadership expert Jocko Willink says: